gs7vik/gs7vik/README.md

--   Currently building NLP(LLM) based applications at my org.
+-   Currently building NLP(LLM) based applications at my org from 2 years.
 -   Learning deployment and classical ML in my free time.